 Robots, with us for several generations already, were long confined to narrow uses and trained users, assembling our vehicles and moving our products behind the scenes.
 In recent years, robotic tools have begun to step out of the back room and take center stage.
 Even more, these tools are fueled by constantly advancing artificial intelligence and machine learning tools that allow them to participate in the world of the mind as much as the world of muscle.
 Are we ready?
 Probably not.
-Surely our legal systems and ethical frameworks must evolve.
+In order to capture the full opportunities and benefits of AI & robotics, surely our legal systems and ethical frameworks must evolve.
 We must find ways to ensure that human-robot interactions occur in ways that are safe and are consistent with our cultural values.
 We must take care that our policies and laws provide artificial intelligence tools with the direction we need without quashing or hindering the innovations that could improve our lives.

 |Course Areas of Practice|

 Research and/or analytical paper(s), 20+ pages

 Legal analysis and reasoning, legal research, problem-solving, and written and oral communication in the legal context

 Other professional skills needed for competent and ethical participation as a member of the legal profession